-- 3.1.3 Following a demonstration, each test subject should be able to unpack, don and secure the immersion suit over their test clothing without assistance in less than 2 min.
-This time should include the time to don any associated clothing, and a lifejacket, if such is to be worn in conjunction with the immersion suit, and the test subjects should be able to don such lifejacket without assistance. - 3.1.4 The immersion suit should be capable of being donned in a reasonable time at an ambient temperature as low as -30° C. Before the donning test the packed immersion suit should be kept in a refrigerated chamber at a temperature of -30° C for 24 h.
+- 3.1.3 Following a demonstration, each test subject should be able to unpack, don and secure the immersion suit or anti-exposure suit over their test clothing without assistance in less than 2 min.
+This time should include the time to don any associated clothing, and a lifejacket, if such is to be worn in conjunction with the immersion suit or anti-exposure suit, and the test subjects should be able to don such lifejacket without assistance. - 3.1.4 The immersion suit or anti-exposure suit should be capable of being donned in a reasonable time at an ambient temperature as low as -30°C. Before the donning test the packed immersion suit or anti-exposure suit should be kept in a refrigerated chamber at a temperature of -30°C for 24 h.